NannyML/nannyml/docs/glossary.rst

             We currently only support the following partition values: ``reference`` and ``analysis``.

             Please map your own values to them accordingly.

+    Partition Column
+        A column that tells us what :term:`Partition` the data is in.
+A partition column is necessary for NannyML in order to produce model monitoring results.

     PCA
         Principal Component Analysis.
 A method used for dimensionality reduction.